 Spacepro actively researches emerging and prominent product trends across Europe.
-This allows us to identify and confirm our beliefs, making sure we lead the way in all trends now and in the future.
+This allows us to identify up and coming trends, but more importantly advise our clients.

-Focusing on prominent trends across the shows & local markets, we have visited major industry trade shows this year already.
-Cologne IMM, Stockholm furniture Fair & Milan Salone to name a few.
+Focusing on prominent trends across the shows & local markets, (Cologne IMM, Stockholm furniture Fair & Milan Salone to name a few), we are able to pull together what trends are imporatant to home developers, allowing us to work with them on future projects.

 Three quarters of homebuyers put off by new build homes with poor storage